TERREMEMBER/znbase/docs/content/v2.0/develop/learn/date-and-time-ysql.md

 This is for those more interested in getting into some of the more finer points of control.
 {{< /note >}}

-YugabyteDB has inherited a lot of similar capability of the YSQL API to the PostgreSQL SQL API, and this will explain why when we start to look under the hood, it is looking very much like pg.
+ZNbaseDB has inherited a lot of similar capability of the YSQL API to the PostgreSQL SQL API, and this will explain why when we start to look under the hood, it is looking very much like pg.

-YugabyteDB tracks its settings in its catalog, lets query some relevant settings and this time we will transform the layout of the query results using the `Expanded display` setting.
+ZNbaseDB tracks its settings in its catalog, lets query some relevant settings and this time we will transform the layout of the query results using the `Expanded display` setting.
 This can be done in any database.

 ```
-yugabyte=# \x on
+ZNbase=# \x on

 Expanded display is on.

-yugabyte=# select name, short_desc, coalesce(setting, reset_val) AS "setting_value", sourcefile
+ZNbase=# select name, short_desc, coalesce(setting, reset_val) AS "setting_value", sourcefile
           from pg_catalog.pg_settings
           where name in('log_timezone', 'log_directory', 'log_filename', 'lc_time')
           order by name asc;